Behavioural analytics: see what moves AHT, FCR and NPS

 - System of application

-Micro behaviours and operating rhythms are embedded, tracked and improved in one platform. - Detection to resolution
+Micro-behaviours and operating rhythms are embedded, tracked and improved in one platform. - Detection to resolution

 From leader observation or QA detection to coaching, verification and proof of action, nothing is lost in hand‑offs. - Leader‑first enablement